ampache/ampache.org-api/docs/api-changelog.md

   * Add `bitrate` to Democratic objects
   * Add `format` to Song and Democratic objects
   * Add `stream_format`, `stream_bitrate`, `stream_mime` to Song objects (This is the transcoded output for a stream)
+  * Add all mapped artists to song and album objects (JSON added an `artists` element)
 * JSON responses
   * Cast bool fields to `true` and `false` instead of "1" & "0"
-  * Add `total_count` to resonses to give clients an idea of the total possible objects
+  * Add `total_count` to responses to give clients an idea of the total possible objects
 * advanced_search
   * Add `album_disk` as a search type (uses album rules)
   * Add `song_genre` to album and artist searches